qinye524/hello-world/README.md

 Hi!

-I am Morty.
-This seems like a good time for a drink.
-And a cold calculated speech with sinister overtones.
+I am theQoder.
+This seems like a good time for a drink, and a cold calculated speech with sinister overtones.

 2017.12.21
+updated 2019.2.8